Principles of Programming

 Compiler

-• The source code is not needed to run the compiled program.
+• Produces a standalone executable file — the source code is not needed to run it.

 Interpreter